-Meetings are scheduled for you by the Academy’s Advocacy team in Washington, D.C.
-Your Team Captain, a volunteer from your local chapter, will reach out to you directly with your meeting information as soon as your meeting has been scheduled.
-In some cases, due to an elected official’s busy schedule, meetings may not be confirmed until the day before.
-For that reason, we ask that you hold the day open to accommodate their schedules.
+All meetings are scheduled by the Recording Academy’s Advocacy team in Washington, D.C.
+A representative from your local chapter will reach out to you directly with your meeting times as soon as it has been scheduled.
+For security purposes, any Zoom link or call-in numbers will be sent out 24 hours in advance of the meeting.
+Advocates are asked to reserve all of District Advocate day in their calendars to accommodate schedules until the meeting is booked.
+Please note: In some cases, due to an elected official’s busy schedule, meetings may not be confirmed until the day before.
+Your flexibility is greatly appreciated.

 Members of Congress have busy, often-changing schedules.
-Academy staff will be working on scheduling a meeting time and will strive to notify you as soon as possible once the meeting details are finalized.
+Academy staff will be working on scheduling a meeting time and will strive to notify you as soon as possible once the time is finalized.
 However, until a meeting is secured with the office, we do ask that you hold the day and remain flexible.

 Meeting with a staff member is just as important as meeting with your Senator or Representative.
 Staff are the eyes and ears for their bosses and can influence their decisions on policy making.

-Yes, the Academy will conduct two training webinars prior to District Advocate day and provide a toolkit with talking points and a social media guide, so that you are fully equipped to be an effective advocate.
-Participants can also submit specific questions to email@example.com
+Yes.
+The Academy will provide you with everything you need prior to your District Advocate day meeting, including talking points on the important legislative issues and a social media guide with tips to help amplify your efforts—you will be fully equipped to be an effective advocate.
+Participants can also submit specific questions to DistrictAdvocate@recordingacademy.com.